AWS Partner Network (APN) Blog

 Profitability varies based on business models, activities, and cloud maturity.
 Partners can deepen their expertise within their business model and grow their business by diversifying their offerings.

-The framework guides partners to the right resources to grow profitability across all business models—from resell, value added services, managed services, and co-sell solutions to business outcome delivery.
+The framework guides partners to the right resources to grow profitability across all business models—from resell, services, managed services, and technology solutions to business outcome delivery.
 As they move up the Partner Profitability Framework (Figure 3), they can deliver different levels and types of value to customers, thus driving greater growth and profitability.

 For example, straight resell of AWS’ native services may yield single digit margins.
 But by adding their own services to the AWS services, partners can differentiate themselves and add more value to the customer experience—yielding higher margins.

-Managed services, in particular, yields even higher margins in the 30-40% range, setting the foundation to co-sell.
+Managed services, in particular, yields even higher margins in the 30-40% range, setting the foundation to offer technology solutions.
 The largest returns come to partners who are delivering business outcomes to customers, as these solutions affect a customer’s top line and are usually tied to their main revenue stream.

 Figure 3 – AWS Partner Profitability Framework.